Beşiktaş–Galatasaray rivalry: Culture

 Both clubs are located on the European part of Istanbul.
 Beşiktaş JK were founded in the municipality of Beşiktaş, while Galatasaray SK were founded in the district of Galatasaray.
 Both clubs naturally draw the majority of their support from the side of the city that they are native to, but maintain a significant majority of support drawn from the rest of Turkey.

 Honours

+Note: Calculated based on official tournaments.